-BPW Foundation Career Advancement Scholarship Program
+Join the BPW Foundation Career Advancement Scholarship Program

-For women who are 35 years of age or older who have been accepted at an accredited American college, university or community college, consider the BPW Foundation Career Advancement Scholarship.
+For women who are 25 years of age or older who have been accepted at an accredited American college, university or community college, consider the BPW Foundation Career Advancement Scholarship.
 This scholarship is based on need, and any money received from the program must go to pay for an associate, bachelor's or graduate degree.
 The amount of the award is determined by the applicant’s need.

-New Horizons Scholarship
+Apply for the New Horizons Scholarship

-The New Horizon’s Scholarships is designed to benefit women older than 35 who are members of the Royal Neighbors of America.
+The New Horizon’s Scholarships is designed to benefit women older than 18 who are members of the Royal Neighbors of America.
 The Royal Neighbors is an organization that provides women and their families with insurance products, financial education, services and opportunities to volunteer in their communities.
 This organization offers $5,000 to nontraditional students, both full and part time, at an accredited college based on financial need.

 Pell Grants are available through the federal government for any-age student and are awarded on the basis of need.
 You must demonstrate that you have a low household income and apply for federal aid by filling out the Free Application for Student Aid to be eligible.
 Older students can use these grants to complete undergraduate degrees from colleges that support the FAFSA program.
 By filling out the FAFSA and qualifying for a Pell Grant, you may also be eligible to receive grant money from programs in your state.